joelparkerhenderson/demo-swift-coreml-vision-api/README.md

   * Add the model to your Xcode project by dragging the model into the project navigator.

-  * You can see information about the model—including the model type and its expected inputs and outputs—by opening the model in Xcode.
-The inputs to the model are the number of solar panels and greenhouses, as well as the lot size of the habitat (in acres).
-The output of the model is the predicted price of the habitat.
+  * You can see information about the model — including the model type and its expected inputs and outputs — by opening the model in Xcode.

   * Xcode also uses information about the model’s inputs and outputs to automatically generate a custom programmatic interface to the model, which you use to interact with the model in your code.
 For a model named "Foo" with a file name "Foo.mlmodel", Xcode generates interfaces to represent the model ("Foo"), the model’s inputs ("FooInput"), and the model’s output ("FooOutput").